slint-ui/slint/docs/langref.md

 ```

 Here, both `MyButton` and `MyApp` are components.
-MyApp is the main component because it is the last one
-(FIXME, maybe there should be a keyword or something)

-One can give name to the elements using the `:=`  syntax within a component
+One can give name to the elements using the `:=`  syntax in front an element:

 ```60
 //...